 The next thing you can try is running your finger around the edge of it, for the full circle.
 One direction, then the other.
 This should also assist in helping to seal the cup to your vaginal walls.

 Finally, if neither of these things work, try a different fold.
 Get creative.
 Find something that works for you!

 More details about menstrual cup folds in this short video:

 Tip #5: Insert it Horizontally (Towards your Tailbone)

 Tampons are inserted vertically.
 Menstrual Cups are not.
 You need to insert them horizontally, towards your cervix.
 If you’re sitting on a toilet, push it to the back of the toilet, not up towards the sky.

-Tip #6: You can Trim the Stem, or Turn it Inside Out
+Tip #6: You can Trim the Stem, or Turn your Diva Cup Inside Out

 Next up on our list of menstrual cup tips is one related to comfort.
 If you find that the stem of your menstrual cup is sticking out, you probably should be using a menstrual cup designed for people with a low cervix.
 But, before you go spend more money, try making your old menstrual cup work first.

-The first thing you can do it turn the cup inside out.
+The first thing you can do is turn your Diva Cup inside out.
 This means that the stem will be in the centre of your cup, where the fluid collects.
 The negative to this is that it will reduce the capacity of your cup by quite a bit, which isn’t great if you have a heavy period.